-- 5. The LEA will make reports to ISBE and to the Secretary as may reasonably be necessary to enable ISBE and the Secretary to perform their duties and meet federal reporting requirements, and the LEA will maintain such records, including the records required under 20 U.S.C.
-1232f, and provide access to those records, as ISBE or the Secretary deem necessary to perform their duties; - 6.
-The LEA will provide reasonable opportunities for the participation by teachers, parents, and other interested agencies, organizations, and individuals in the planning for and operation of each Program; - 7.
-An application, evaluation, periodic program plan, or report relating to each Program will be made readily available to parents and other members of the general public: - 8.
-In the case of any Program project involving construction: (A) the project will comply with state requirements for the construction of school facilities; and (B) in developing plans for construction, due consideration will be given to excellence of architecture and design and to compliance with standards prescribed by the Secretary under 29 U.S.C.
-794 in order to ensure that facilities constructed with the use of federal funds are accessible to and usable by individuals with disabilities; - 9.
-The LEA has adopted effective procedures for acquiring and disseminating to teachers and administrators participating in each Program significant information from educational research, demonstrations, and similar projects, and for adopting, where appropriate, promising educational practices developed through such projects; and - 10.
-None of the funds expended under any applicable Program will be used to acquire equipment (including computer software) in any instance in which such acquisition results in a direct financial benefit to any organization representing the interests of the purchasing entity or its employees or an affiliate of such an organization.
+5. The LEA will make reports to ISBE and to the Secretary as may reasonably be necessary to enable ISBE and the Secretary to perform their duties and meet federal reporting requirements, and the LEA will maintain such records, including the records required under 20 U.S.C.
+1232f, and provide access to those records, as ISBE or the Secretary deem necessary to perform their duties;

+6. The LEA will provide reasonable opportunities for the participation by teachers, parents, and other interested agencies, organizations, and individuals in the planning for and operation of each Program;

+7. An application, evaluation, periodic program plan, or report relating to each Program will be made readily available to parents and other members of the general public:

+8. In the case of any Program project involving construction: (A) the project will comply with state requirements for the construction of school facilities; and (B) in developing plans for construction, due consideration will be given to excellence of architecture and design and to compliance with standards prescribed by the Secretary under 29 U.S.C.
+794 in order to ensure that facilities constructed with the use of federal funds are accessible to and usable by individuals with disabilities;

-Assurances Instructions
+9. The LEA has adopted effective procedures for acquiring and disseminating to teachers and administrators participating in each Program significant information from educational research, demonstrations, and similar projects, and for adopting, where appropriate, promising educational practices developed through such projects; and v.01.31.2024 Assurances Instructions

+10. None of the funds expended under any applicable Program will be used to acquire equipment (including computer software) in any instance in which such acquisition results in a direct financial benefit to any organization representing the interests of the purchasing entity or its employees or an affiliate of such an organization.

 GRANT AGREEMENT: The submissions made to the Illinois State Board of Education by the applicant and the terms and conditions described in each tab of this application shall constitute the grant agreement between the applicant and the Illinois State Board of Education for the use of the funds described in the Budget Detail tab.
-This grant agreement shall be deemed to be entered into when the application has been approved by the Illinois State Board of Education.
-This grant agreement constitutes the entirety of the agreement between the parties and supersedes any other agreement or communication, whether written or oral, relating to the award of the grant funds.
-The person submitting this application on behalf of the applicant certifies and assures the Illinois State Board of Education that he or she has been duly authorized to file this application for and on behalf of the applicant, is the authorized representative of the applicant in connection with this grant agreement, and that he or she is authorized to execute these Certifications and Assurances, and Standard Terms of the Grant on behalf of the applicant.
-Further, the person submitting this application on behalf of the applicant certifies under oath that all information in the grant agreement is true and correct to the best of his or her knowledge, information and belief, that grant funds shall be used only for the purposes described in this agreement, and that the award of this grant is conditioned upon this certification.
-This grant agreement may not be amended or modified except as by receiving approval for an amendment through the IWAS application process or otherwise by the approval of the Illinois State Board of Education.
-By hitting Submit on the Submit page, this grant agreement shall be deemed to be executed on behalf of the applicant.
+This grant agreement shall be deemed to be entered into when the application has been approved by the Illinois State Board of Education that he or she has been dual value application shall constitute the grant agreement constitutes the agreement constitutes the agreement shall be deemed to be entered into when the application on behalf of the applicant certifies and assures the Illinois State Board of Education that he or she has been dual value application on behalf of the applicant certifies and assures the Illinois State Board of Education that he or she has been approved by the Illinois state Board of Education that he or she has been dual value application on behalf of the applicant certifies and assures the Illinois State Board of Education that he or she has been the application on behalf of the applicant certifies and explicant certifies and explicant in connection with this grant agreement, and that he or she is authorized to execute these Certifications and Assurances, and Standard Terms of the Grant on behalf of the applicant certifies under out that all information in the grant agreement is true and correct to the best of his or her knowledge, information and belief, that grant through the sued only for the approval for the applicant.
+This grant agreement may not be amended or modified except as by receiving approval for an amendment through the IWAS application process or otherwise by the approval of the applicant.